antongollbo123/spotify_project/README.md

 Two projects related to Spotify:

-Project 1 - Done in course "Statistical Machine Learning":
+Project 1 - Done in course "Statistical Machine Learning", one year ago:
 Tasked to train and analyze model to classify whether a specific individual will like a certain Spotify song or not.
 The classification is based on a number of parameters such as: acousticness,danceability,duration and energy.